Volunteer of the Year

 Anna Ekstowicz

-Nominated by Natalie Tarter with Schaumburg High School
+Natalie Tarter with Schaumburg High School

 Anna Ekstowicz is a very dedicated and compassionate high school senior; she has demonstrated an unwavering commitment to serving her school and community while excelling academically.
 Throughout high school, she has actively participated in numerous volunteer activities that have made a significant impact.
 As a Student Council member, she played a key role in organizing major school events, ensuring their success while fostering school spirit.
 Her dedication as a Student Ambassador has helped countless new students feel welcomed, and her involvement in Saxon LIFT has provided freshmen with the guidance they need to transition smoothly into high school.
 Beyond school leadership, Anna has devoted extensive time to community service, including volunteering at Cara Runs, assisting at a local baptism event, and participating in National Honor Society service projects, such as organizing blood drives, fundraising for Cal’s Angels, and supporting Adopt-a-Family initiatives.
 She has also served as a tutor, generously sharing her knowledge to help others succeed academically.
 In addition to her commitment to service, Anna is an outstanding student, excelling in her coursework while managing her numerous commitments.
 Her ability to balance academics, athletics, leadership, and volunteering speaks volumes about her dedication and character.
 She is not only a role model but also a true embodiment of selflessness and generosity.
 For her outstanding contributions to her school and community, I wholeheartedly recommend Anna Ekstowicz for the Student Volunteer of the Year Award.
 She is incredibly deserving of this recognition.